att-innovate/firework/README.md

 ## Preface

 So, you want to build your very own hardware (HW) accelerator, or more precisely, HW-accelerated system.
-Perhaps the desire stems from bottlenecks in software you routinely use, and the frequent coffee breaks are beginning to attract dubious looks from your coworkers.
+Perhaps the desire stems from bottlenecks in the software you routinely use, and the frequent coffee breaks are beginning to attract dubious looks from your coworkers.
 Another possibility is that today, your curiosity has exceeded a certain threshold, and satisfaction only comes in the form of a deep intuition for how software is executed by the underlying hardware in a given system.
-My last conjecture is that you finally got your hands on an FPGA-wielding embedded system and wish to learn more about which system-level optimization knobs are at your disposal.
+My last conjecture is that you finally got your hands on an FPGA-wielding development kit and wish to learn more about the system-level optimization knobs that are at your disposal.
 Regardless of the reason, you're here, and I hope this tutorial fulfills your needs as either a starting point for further extension of this work, a template for your own hardware accelerator project, or even as fundamental training.
 For me, I'm just happy knowing that 15 months of work has helped at least one other individual.

-In this tutorial, my goal is to cover the development of a complete system: from designing a hardware accelerator at the <a href="https://en.wikipedia.org/wiki/Register-transfer_level">RTL level</a> (implemented and running in an <a href="https://en.wikipedia.org/wiki/Field-programmable_gate_array">FPGA</a>) to system integration (with an ARM CPU, system memory, etc.) to writing a device driver (which provides a kernel-level interface to the newly developed hardware) and ultimately, to modifications necessary in the <a href="https://en.wikipedia.org/wiki/User_space">user space</a> application.
+In this tutorial, my goal is to cover the development of a complete system, from setting up your development environment to designing a hardware accelerator at the <a href="https://en.wikipedia.org/wiki/Register-transfer_level">RTL level</a> (and implementing it in an <a href="https://en.wikipedia.org/wiki/Field-programmable_gate_array">FPGA</a>) to system integration (for communication with an ARM CPU, system memory, etc.) to writing a device driver (providing a kernel-level interface to the newly developed hardware) and ultimately, to modifying <a href="https://en.wikipedia.org/wiki/User_space">user space</a> applications such that they utilize the hardware accelerator.
 While the knowledge gained and experience acquired will be extremely rewarding, undertaking a project of this size requires commitment, perseverance, and the ability to debug without the assistance of <a href="https://stackoverflow.com/tour">Stack Overflow</a> or similar forums.
 I emphasize the last requirement (and it's a good skill to have in general) for two reasons:
-1. *Development at this level is not heavily documented on public forums.* A Google search of a specific error message might yield zero results.
-Often your only source of information will come from sifting through technical reference manuals, <a href="https://www.altera.com/content/dam/altera-www/global/en_US/pdfs/literature/hb/arria-10/a10_5v4.pdf">like this one</a>.
-Perhaps Firework will help spark a new wave of interest in open source hardware accelerator and system design by making this work seem less daunting.
+1. *Development at this level is not heavily documented in public forums.* A Google search of a specific error message might yield zero results.
+Often your only source of information will come from sifting through technical reference manuals <a href="https://www.altera.com/content/dam/altera-www/global/en_US/pdfs/literature/hb/arria-10/a10_5v4.pdf">such as this one</a>.
+Perhaps Firework will help spark a new wave of interest in open sourcing hardware accelerator and system designs by making this work seem less daunting.
 The best resource to my knowledge for community support can be found at <a href="https://rocketboards.org/">RocketBoards.org</a>, although this may only be useful for <a href="https://rocketboards.org/foswiki/Documentation/Board">a certain set of development boards</a>.
-2. *It shows you really understand how things work.* This is especially important when designing hardware and working with embedded systems where bugs could not only arise from user space applications, but also from incompatible system libraries, a device driver, limited system resources, misinterpreting the timing requirements of handshake signals in a bus protocol, errors in your RTL code, or (my personal favorite) from differences between expected and actual behavior of hardware modules.
+2. *It shows you really understand how things work.* This is especially important when designing hardware and working with embedded systems, where bugs could not only arise from errors in the user space application, but also from the use of incompatible system libraries, a device driver, limited system resources, misinterpreting the timing requirements of handshake signals in a bus protocol, functional errors in your RTL code, or (my personal favorite) from differences between expected and actual behavior of hardware.

-Finally, I'd like to note that I don't claim to be an expert hardware accelerator/system designer *nor that my design is optimal*; the scope of this project alone is enough to lead to several outcomes (and getting the thing to work was a victory as far as I'm concerned).
+Before continuing, I'd like to note that I don't claim to be an expert hardware accelerator/system designer *nor that my design is optimal*; the scope of this project alone is enough to lead to several outcomes (and getting the thing to work was a victory as far as I'm concerned).
 That's the beauty of open source; several minds are greater than one, and I hope that collaboration and the collective knowledge will lead to new and interesting ideas and perhaps better designs.
 I welcome any and all feedback and recommendations for improvement!

 ## Introduction

-**Firework** is an *open source HW-accelerated system design* for offloading <a href="https://developers.google.com/protocol-buffers/">Protocol Buffer</a> serialization from the system's CPU.
+**Firework** is an *open source HW-accelerated system* designed for offloading <a href="https://developers.google.com/protocol-buffers/">Protocol Buffer</a> serialization from the system's CPU.
 (That was a loaded sentence, I know.
 If I did my job correctly, by the end of this tutorial it'll make much more sense.)
 Generally speaking, Firework demonstrates the process of identifying components of software as candidates for hardware acceleration, designing hardware to efficiently perform (and replace) that computation, and building a system that deviates from the traditional paradigm of executing instructions sequentially on a CPU.
 Before I continue, it's necessary to give the term **system** a precise definition.
 In the context of hardware acceleration, I define a system as the combination of hardware and software that together perform a specific function.
-Therefore, the goal of this and any other hardware accelerator project is to improve a system's performance by co-optimizing the hardware and software that comprise that system.
-It's also worth nothing that the hardware community distinguishes between *hardware acceleration* and *offloading*, although the precise difference is a bit ambiguous.
-I classify Firework as an attempt to perform the latter since, in my design, I move the computation involved in Protocol Buffer serialization from the system's CPU to a custom processor implemented in an FPGA.
+Therefore, the goal of this and any other hardware accelerator project is to improve a system's performance through the co-optimization of the hardware and software that comprise that system.
+It's worth noting at this point that the hardware community distinguishes between *hardware acceleration* and *offloading*, although the precise difference is a bit ambiguous.
+I classify Firework as an attempt to perform the latter since, in my design, I move the computation involved in Protocol Buffer serialization from the system's CPU to a custom processor implemented in the system's FPGA.

-One of the goals of Firework was to target software that's deployed across a large-scale, production datacenter.
+One goal of Firework was to target software that's deployed across a large-scale, production datacenter.
 That way, the developed HW-accelerated system could theoretically replace a generic server (or servers) supporting that application.
-(This work is part of a larger effort to explore forward-looking hardware in the datacenter.)
+(This work is part of a larger effort to explore forward-looking hardware in datacenter setting.)
 Naturally, the first step was to identify such a candidate software applicaiton.
-Fortunately, I came across the paper <a href="https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/44271.pdf">Profiling a warehouse-scale computer</a> whose authors essentially performed the search for me and provided motivation as well; in a three-year study of the workloads running across Google's datacenters, they were able to identify commonly used building blocks (i.e., low-level software) which they've coined the *datacenter tax*.
-This datacenter tax *"can comprise nearly 30% of cycles across jobs running in the fleet, which makes its constituents prime candidates for hardware specialization in future server systems-on-chips"*.
+Fortunately, I came across the paper <a href="https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/44271.pdf">Profiling a warehouse-scale computer</a> whose authors essentially performed the search for me and provided motivation as well; in a three-year study of the workloads running across Google's fleet of datacenters, they identified a collection of low-level software, which they've coined the *datacenter tax*, that serve as common building blocks for Google's production services.
+It was found that this datacenter tax *"can comprise nearly 30% of cycles across jobs running in the fleet, which makes its constituents prime candidates for hardware specialization in future server systems-on-chips"*.
 Perfect!
-The following figure pulled from the paper shows these constituents and their individual contributions to the datacenter tax:
+The following figure pulled from the paper identifies these constituents and their individual contributions to the datacenter tax:

 ![alt text](resources/images/figure_4.png)

-This led to my choice of Protocol Buffers ('protobuf' in the figure, accounting for ~3-4% of all CPU cycles consumed) as the candidate software for hardware acceleration.
+This led to my choice of <a href="https://developers.google.com/protocol-buffers/">Protocol Buffers</a> ('protobuf' in the figure, accounting for ~3-4% of all CPU cycles consumed) as the candidate software for hardware acceleration.
 Protocol Buffers are Google's "language-neutral, platform-neutral extensible mechanism for serializing structured data".
-In other words, this software (which consists of a compiler and runtime library) is used to efficiently <a href="https://en.wikipedia.org/wiki/Serialization">serialize</a> structured data (e.g., a C++ object) into a stream of bytes that is subsequently stored or sent over the network via <a href="https://en.wikipedia.org/wiki/Remote_procedure_call">RPC</a> to a receiving service that's then able to reconstruct the original data structure from that stream of bytes.
-Before continuing to the [Prerequisites](README.md#prerequisites) section, I recommend reading <a href="https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/44271.pdf">Profiling a warehouse-scale computer</a> for more context, going through the <a href="https://developers.google.com/protocol-buffers/docs/cpptutorial">Protocol Buffers C++ tutorial</a> to understand how Protocol Buffers are used, and learning how <a href="https://developers.google.com/protocol-buffers/docs/encoding">Protocol Buffers are encoded</a> as this is essential to the design of the hardware accelerator.
+In other words, this software (which consists of a *compiler* and *runtime library*) is used to efficiently <a href="https://en.wikipedia.org/wiki/Serialization">serialize</a> structured data (e.g., a C++ object) into a stream of bytes that are subsequently stored or transmitted over the network via <a href="https://en.wikipedia.org/wiki/Remote_procedure_call">RPC</a> to a receiving service that's able to reconstruct the original data structure from that stream of bytes and do what it needs with the data.
+Before continuing to the [Prerequisites](README.md#prerequisites) section, I recommend reading <a href="https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/44271.pdf">Profiling a warehouse-scale computer</a> for more context, going through the <a href="https://developers.google.com/protocol-buffers/docs/cpptutorial">Protocol Buffers C++ tutorial</a> to understand how Protocol Buffers are used, and learning how Protocol Buffers are <a href="https://developers.google.com/protocol-buffers/docs/encoding">encoded</a>, as this is essential to the design of the hardware accelerator.

-I chose the <a href="https://www.altera.com/products/boards_and_kits/dev-kits/altera/arria-10-soc-development-kit.html">Arria 10 SoC Development Kit</a> from Altera (<a href="https://newsroom.intel.com/news-releases/intel-completes-acquisition-of-altera/">now Intel</a>) as the platform for implementing Firework.
-In the section [Choosing a development board](README.md#1-choosing-a-development-board), I'll discuss why I chose this specific board.
+I chose to use Altera's (<a href="https://newsroom.intel.com/news-releases/intel-completes-acquisition-of-altera/">now Intel's</a>) <a href="https://www.altera.com/products/boards_and_kits/dev-kits/altera/arria-10-soc-development-kit.html">Arria 10 SoC Development Kit</a> as the platform for implementing Firework (i.e., the HW-accelerated system).
+In the section [Choosing a development board](README.md#1-choosing-a-development-board), I'll discuss what led to the choice of this specific board.

-Firework consists of six main components that, together, implement a HW-accelerated system and provide a means of measuring its performance.
-Each of these components listed below have a brief description and link to their repository.
+Firework consists of *six main components* that together implement a HW-accelerated system and provide a means of measuring its performance.
+Each of these components are listed below, and I've provided a brief description of what they are and links to their repositories.

 #### Firework's six main components